Cheadle, Greater Manchester: Administrative history

-In 1886 a local government district called Cheadle and Gatley was created, administered by an elected local board.
-The district covered the Stockport Etchells township (in which Gatley was the main settlement) plus the parts of the township of Cheadle that were outside the borough boundaries of Stockport.
+In 1886, a local government district called Cheadle and Gatley was created, administered by an elected local board.
+The district covered the Stockport Etchells township, in which Gatley was the main settlement, plus the parts of the township of Cheadle that lay outside the borough boundaries of Stockport.
 Local government districts were reconstituted as urban districts under the Local Government Act 1894.
-The 1894 Act also directed that civil parishes could no longer straddle district or borough boundaries, and so Cheadle parish was reduced to just cover just the area within the Cheadle and Gatley Urban District.
+The 1894 Act also directed that civil parishes could no longer straddle district or borough boundaries, so Cheadle parish was reduced to just cover just the area within the Cheadle and Gatley Urban District.

 In 1888, Cheadle and Gatley was divided into four electoral wards: Adswood, Cheadle, Cheadle Hulme and Gatley.
 There were some adjustments to the boundaries with neighbouring Wilmslow and Handforth in 1901, and the wards were restructured again, splitting Cheadle Hulme into north and south, and merging in Adswood.
 Due to the fast-paced growth of the district, the wards were again restructured in 1930, with the addition of Heald Green.
 The Cheadle and Stockport Etchells civil parishes were merged in 1930 into a single civil parish called Cheadle and Gatley covering the whole urban district.
-In 1921 (the last census before its abolition) the Cheadle civil parish had a population of 8,845.
-In 1940 the wards were redfined again as Adswood, Cheadle East, Cheadle West, Cheadle Hulme North, Cheadle Hulme South, Gatley and Heald Green.
+In 1921, in the last census before its abolition, the Cheadle civil parish had a population of 8,845.
+In 1940, the wards were redefined again as Adswood, Cheadle East, Cheadle West, Cheadle Hulme North, Cheadle Hulme South, Gatley and Heald Green.

-Cheadle and Gatley Urban District was abolished in 1974 under the Local Government Act 1972.
-The area became part of the Metropolitan Borough of Stockport in Greater Manchester.
+Cheadle and Gatley Urban District was abolished in 1974, under the Local Government Act 1972.
+The area became part of the Metropolitan Borough of Stockport, in Greater Manchester.

-Since 1950, Cheadle has been part of the Cheadle parliamentary constituency.

 Transport

-Cheadle's public transport is currently confined to bus routes provided by several operators, predominantly Stagecoach Manchester.
+Cheadle's public transport is currently confined to bus services provided by several operators, predominantly Stagecoach Manchester.
+Routes connect the suburb with Stockport, Altrincham, Bramhall and Didsbury.